nicholasvuono/xk6-playwright/README.md

 ----
 This project was inspired by <a href="https://github.com/grafana/xk6-browser" target="_blank">xk6-browser</a>.
 Having seen the release we were excited to play around with the tool, but while using it we ran into some issues around context, page navigation, typing and button clicks.
 Having previously worked with <a href="https://github.com/mxschmitt/playwright-go" target="_blank">playwright-go</a> we thought it would be a great idea to create an extension around this so we had something we know would work to our liking.
 Thus <a href="https://github.com/wosp-io/xk6-playwright" target="_blank">xk6 playwright</a> was born!

-Note: we totally understand at the time of writing this that xk6-browser is not yet production ready, and that it is currently an early beta that has been released to the public that will evolve and get better over time.
+NOTE: we totally understand at the time of writing this that xk6-browser is not yet production ready, and that it is currently an early beta that has been released to the public that will evolve and get better over time.
 However, we still saw validity in creating this extension aiming to support something we have used and know works to our liking.
 Competition is not intended, we just want to make cool things that help us do our jobs!

 </br>